Paper exams, chatbot bans: Colleges seek to ‘ChatGPT-proof’ assignments

 For one 2,000-word essay, the detector flagged certain paragraphs as “22% written by a human, with mostly AI voicing.”

-“I was like that is definitely not true because I just sat here and wrote it word for word,” LeVang said.
+“I was like, ‘That is definitely not true because I just sat here and wrote it word for word,’” LeVang said.
 But he rewrote those paragraphs anyway.
 “If it takes me 10 minutes after I write my essay to make sure everything checks out, that’s fine.
 It’s extra work, but I think that’s the reality we live in.”

 The Associated Press education team receives support from the Carnegie Corporation of New York.
 The AP is solely responsible for all content.